Protoke/TerrainGeneration/README.md

 # TerrainGeneration
-Student project - procedural terrain with vegetation modelisation and generation
+Procedural modelisation and generation of terrain with vegetation